brimdata/zed/README.md

 While `zq` and the Zed data formats are production quality, the Zed project's [Zed data lake](docs/zed/README.md) is a bit [earlier in development](docs/zed/README.md#status).
-The Zed lake will look somewhat like a [lakehouse](https://databricks.com/blog/2020/01/30/what-is-a-data-lakehouse.html) but will utilize the
-Zed type system to organize its underlying data instead of often hard-to-manage relational tables and schemas.

 For a non-technical user, Zed is as easy to use as web search while for a technical user, Zed exposes its technical underpinnings